 TreeHouse does not receive government funding of any kind and operates solely on donations from the public, memberships, fundraisers, grants, and fees from education programs.

 While our organization is operated by a dedicated staff of talented and knowledgeable individuals, most positions are filled by volunteers.
 Volunteers help fill a variety of needs, from administering care and treatment of wildlife patients to building enclosures, educating the public, fundraising, and transporting animals.

-TreeHouse Wildlife Center is open to the public 365 days a year (Closed to the public on Christmas and Thanksgiving Days).
-Visitors are invited to walk among our outdoor facilities and education center and learn about native wildlife, free of charge.
+TreeHouse Wildlife Center is open to the public 363 days a year (Closed to the public on Christmas and Thanksgiving Days).
+Visitors are invited to walk among our outdoor facilities and education center to learn about native wildlife, free of charge.